 Create that new-baby-buzz we all love at a pre-bub celebration, many will give you lasting gifts that will become treasured possessions.
 Creating baby clothing keepsakes, gathering messages for your bub to read when they’re older.

-Here are nine beautiful alternative baby shower games are super easy to organise.
+Here are nine beautiful baby shower games that your guests will actually enjoy.

 1. Guessing game